How to Monitor Azure Virtual Desktop (AVD) Technology

 3. Embedded AIOps capabilities that use machine learning

 When monitoring an AVD deployment with hundreds of concurrent users, a monitoring tool may collect several thousand metrics.
 Analyzing these metrics manually is time-consuming and cumbersome.
-AVD monitoring tools need to be able to analyze thousands of real time metrics at scale.
+Monitoring tools for AVD must possess the capabilities to analyze thousands of real time metrics at scale.

 They must embed AIOps capabilities that use machine learning to analyze metrics and highlight where the abnormalities lie.
 Ideally, when analyzing the dependencies of an AVD service the monitoring tool should be able to do root-cause analysis and pin-point where the real problems lie.
 This is so IT admins can focus on them and not be distracted by the symptoms rippling out from that root-cause.